 - FHA loans cater to borrowers with good buying power but whose credit score or credit history makes them an unlikely candidate for a conforming loan.

 - FHA loans have different loan limits than conventional loan limits.
-The FHA loan limit in most California counties is $356,352 and in high-cost counties, it’s $822,375.
+The FHA loan limit in most California counties is $356,352 and in high-cost counties, it’s $822,375, but this may change as we enter the new year as well.

 Do Conventional Loan Limits Change?